ElektraInitiative/PermaplanT/doc/usecases/draft/remember_viewing_state.md

 - **Precondition:**
   The user is logged in and has opened a map.
 - **Main success scenario:**
-  - The user switches to the plants layer.
+  - The user selects layer _A_.
     He zooms into the map.
-    He scrolls/drags the map's viewport until all his plants become visible again.
+    He scrolls/drags the map's viewport.
-    He sets the base layer invisible.
+    He sets layer _B_ invisible.
     He turns off the grid display.
     He hides the plant labels.
-    He logs out and, at some point later, logs in again.
+    He closes the browser, opens it again and logs in.
-    He opens that same map again which he edited in his previous session.
+    He opens the same map again which he edited in his previous session.
     He finds all the changes and settings from the last session being restored:
-    - plants layer selected
+    - layer _A_ selected
     - zoomed-in on the map
     - all plants visible on the map's viewport
-    - base layer invisible
+    - layer _B_ invisible
     - grid display turned off
     - plant labels hidden
 - **Alternative scenario:**